Video Surveillance from PSU Frat House Shown in Court

 Lawyers for the victim's family described the video as "gruesome."

-The hearing in Bellefonte will decide if those fraternity brother’s cases should go to trial.

-Ed Gilmartin of Scranton is among the two who waived this hearing.
+Sixteen Penn State fraternity brothers were in court Monday, all facing charges connected with the death of a pledge.

-Earlier this year, 19-year-old Penn State student, Timothy Piazza of New Jersey died after falling down a flight of stairs.

-Investigators say it happened after a bid acceptance ceremony at the Beta Theta Pi house.
+Timothy Piazza, 19, from New Jersey died after falling down a flight of stairs during a hazing ritual at the Beta Theta Pi fraternity house.

+Graphic video footage of the night Piazza died was shown for the first time in court Monday.

+Gary DiBileo Jr. of Scranton left the Centre County Courthouse without knowing when he'll be back and if the charges against him will go to trial.

+"This is about Tim Piazza, and Tim Piazza died, and there should be an absolute reverence in that courtroom," said Centre County District Attorney Stacy Parks Miller.

-They know this because the entire night was captured on several surveillance cameras set up throughout the frat house.
+Heated disagreements broke out while Parks Miller shared hours of evidence with the court, including surveillance video from cameras set up around the frat house.

-The night Piazza was fatally injured, investigators say 14 pledges, including Piazza, were taken through a speed-drinking event called “the gauntlet.”
+The video captured the night 14 pledges, including Piazza, were taken through a speed-drinking event called "the gauntlet."
 Pledges were made to chug vodka and beer.

-DiBileo is seen with a bag of wine the pledges also drank from.

-Around 11 p.m. that night, investigators say Piazza fell down a flight of stairs head first.
+After consuming a lethal amount of alcohol, Piazza fell down a flight of stairs head first.

-At this point, Piazza had consumed a lethal amount of alcohol.
 Investigators say his blood alcohol level was between .28 and .36.

+"He falls, gets injured, spleen, head, repeatedly.
+He can't protect himself from the alcohol and the injuries, and it goes on and on until he dies, and then they don't render aid at that point.
+They have caused that condition," said Parks Miller.

 Piazza was carried to a couch where frat brothers poured beer on him, hit him, and eventually propped him on his side.
 Ed Gilmartin was there.